 Encounter Local Wildlife at YanaCocha Rescue Center

-YanaCocha Rescue Center helps dozens of animals victims of illegal trafficking every year.
+YanaCocha Rescue Center helps dozens of animals victim of illegal trafficking every year.
 Unfortunately, not all of them can be released, which is why they created the YanaCocha Bio Park where the animals can remain under the care of specialists.
 Visit the Rescue Center to not only support YanaCocha’s efforts but also see the rainforest’s wildlife.
 The admission fee is $3 (but donations are greatly appreciated)!

 Visit one of the Indigenous Communities

-7 indigenous communities live deep into the forest around Puyo: the Shiwiar, Achuar, Shuar, Sapara, Andwa, Kichwa, and Waorani.
+Seven indigenous communities live deep into the forest around Puyo: the Shiwiar, Achuar, Shuar, Sapara, Andwa, Kichwa, and Waorani.
 If you’re looking to meet some of their members and learn more about their fascinating traditions, there are volunteer programs and ecolodges that can put you in touch.

 Where to Stay

 Given its size and lack of popularity among travelers, Puyo surprisingly has a decent amount of accommodation options.
 To disconnect and get that rainforest ambiance, I’d recommend not staying near the city center.
 Here are a few of my favorites: